Skip to main content

 Legislation

-Members debate the key principles and main purpose of the Sentencing Guidelines (Pre-sentence Reports) Bill.
+Members debated the key principles and main purpose of the Sentencing Guidelines (Pre-sentence Reports) Bill.

 Debates

-The Lords discusses the elimination of antisemitism on university campuses.
+The Lords discussed the elimination of antisemitism on university campuses.

 Thursday